Graph Perceiver IO: A General Architecture for Graph Structured Data: Preliminary

 \subsection{Perceiver IO}

 The Perceiver is a general model that handles diverse datasets with flexible input structures.
 However, the output structure of the Perceiver is not flexible, and the Perceiver is limited to the classification tasks.
 To extend the Perceiver into diverse tasks such as language modeling and autoencoding, flexible output structures are necessary.
-Perceiver IO proposes an additional output query array components $y\in\mathbb{R}^{M \times E}$ for the flexible outputs structure.
-For the image classification task, the $M$ and $E$ denote the number of images and the number of classes, respectively.
-Perceiver IO adds the additional query-key-value attention block on the top of the Perceiver.
+Perceiver IO proposes an additional output query array components $y\in\mathbb{R}^{M \times E}$ for the flexible output structures.
+For classification task on image, the $M$ denotes the number of images and $E$ denotes the number of classes, respectively.
+Perceiver IO adds the additional query-key-value attention block, i.e. decoder, on the top of the Perceiver.
 The additional attention block computes the attention between the output query array and the latent arrays extracted by the Perceiver.
 The shape of the output query array is a controllable hyper-parameter, and it induces flexible output structures that produce any size of outputs.

 The Perceiver and Perceiver IO attend to the relationship between the latent arrays and input arrays.
 They adopt query-key-value attention that is similar to the Transformer.
-Different from the convolutional neural nets (CNN) \cite{he2016deep, simonyan2014very} or the vision Transformer (ViT) \cite{dosovitskiy2020image, touvron2021training}, the Perceiver operates on the individual pixels independently without patches or convolution operations.
+Different from the convolutional neural nets (CNN) \cite{he2016deep} or the Vision Transformer (ViT) \cite{touvron2021training}, the Perceiver operates on the individual pixels independently without patches or convolution operations.
 However, attention computation is permutation invariant, and the attention-only mechanism is hard to treat the sequence order.
 To incorporate the order information for sequence and spatial information for images, the Perceiver and the Perceiver IO introduce the learned positional encoding or Fourier-based positional encoding with sinusoid functions.